kevinyma/p_v2/_pages/about.md

 contentClass: content
 ---

-## Hi.<br> This is me.
+## Hi!<br>

 ![Alt me!](/img/me.jpeg){:id: .me}

-I grew up in the smoggy mess that is Beijing.
-It is my favorite city.
+- I grew up in Beijing.
+It is a mess of a city.
+I love it.

-I studied HCI at Cornell University.
+- My favorite color is <span class="yellow-highlight">yellow</span>.

-My favorite color is yellow.
-Really!
+- I studied HCI at Cornell University.

-Other interests: procedural generation, snowboarding, old-timey radio shows.
+- Other interests: procedural generation, snowboarding, old-timey radio shows.